PasDeChocolat/PNMProcessingWorkshop_Summer2013/README.md

-# Introduction to Programming: A Workshop
+# Introduction to Programming

-### University of Hawaii, Pacific New Media
+### A Processing Workshop @ University of Hawai‘i, Pacific New Media

 Everything you need for the Summer 2013 Processing Workshop.
 If you're interested in the details, [check out the class description][class description].
 If you'd like to register, check out the [official website][official website].